ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 When placed upright with the actuation direction pointing down into the poppy seed bed, the system agitates the material and rotates slightly, but the results are limited to this behavior.
 The rotational forces being applied to the chassis include both those exerted by the wire for the motor as it prefers its coiled state along with those exerted by by the rotational elements inside the chassis.
 The lack of downward motion means that the combined forces from gravity along with the impact do not exceed the yield stress at the surface.
 In addition, there is an upward force on the chassis during the release as the spring applies force to both the chassis and impactor.
 This was confirmed using a force sensor.
 The upward force results in a small upward motion.
 Under the circumstance in which the spring force is not greater than the combination of forces applied on the chassis in the opposite direction as that of the spring on the chassis, the chassis will not see this reverse motion before the impact occurs.
 This is confirmed experimentally in submerged trials.

 One potential solution to the spring kickback force is increased friction or pressure on the reverse end of the robot chassis.
 This is most likely to occur while the robot is submerged.
 In order to achieve this without submersion (in order to allow digging from above-ground), one potential solution is utilization of a longer but weaker spring.
-The trade-off is in size, shape, and complexity of a larger system that operates in more than 1-D motion.
+The trade-off is in size, shape, and complexity of a larger system that operates in more than one-dimensional motion.
 Using a longer and weaker spring to achieve the same overall impactor momentum would allow the acceleration of the impactor to occur over a longer period of time, applying lower forces to the chassis.
 This would allow movement when stabilization forces on the chassis (such as static friction and external pressure) are relatively low.
 This circumstance occurs especially when the chassis is partially or entirely above the surface of the granular material.

 Along the same line of thought as the long spring acceleration method, something interesting to explore is a method of slowing the spring-loading down to its minimum speed in order to reduce the magnitude of forces applied to the chassis during this process.
 This process allows the windup of the spring (which involves an acceleration of internal components of the system, thereby applying forces to the chassis as well) to be applied over a longer period of time.
 This means that the accelerations and therefore the forces applied to the chassis are smaller.